andvra/bookdiff/README.md

 # Introduction

 Use stylometry to decide author of a given book.
 First time you run the project, all authors from Project Gutenberg will be scraped.
 Then _n_ authors are selected and their corpus is downloaded.
 A few books are extracted from the corpus to use for validation.
-Then the algorithms perform their magic on the remaining corups, using these steps:
+Then the algorithms perform their magic on the remaining corpus, using these steps:

 1. Merge all raw text
 2. Find the x most frequent features (words)